Remodeling the Downtown Bend Library: Frequently Asked Questions

 Will there be a temporary library near the Downtown Bend Library while it is closed?

 There will not be a temporary library location downtown while the Downtown Bend Library is being remodeled.
 Due to cost considerations and logistical issues, the library board decided not to open a temporary location during construction.
-Other Deschutes Public Library locations will be open during the remodeling of the Downtown Bend Library, including the Central Library at Stevens Ranch (see below), which opens in May.
+Other Deschutes Public Library locations will be open during the remodeling of the Downtown Bend Library, including the Central Library (see below), which fully opens to the public on Monday, May 11.
+The drive-thru window at the Central Library is now open for book, magazine, and DVD returns, and the pick up of holds.
+Find more information about the Central Library drive-thru, including hours, here.

 Does that mean there won’t be another library in Bend for a whole year?